Britain’s Prince Charles tests positive for new coronavirus

-Prince Charles, the heir to the British throne, has tested positive for the new coronavirus, his office said Wednesday.
+LONDON (AP) — Prince Charles, the heir to the British throne, has tested positive for the new coronavirus, his office said Wednesday.

 The 71-year-old is showing mild symptoms of COVID-19 and is self-isolating at a royal estate in Scotland, his Clarence House office said.